German, French foreign ministers meet Syria's new leaders – DW – 01/03/2025

 Germany's Foreign Minister Annalena Baerbock and France's Jean-Noel Barrot met with Syria's de facto leader Ahmad al-Sharaa in Damascus, Syria on Friday.

-The two top diplomats are the first EU ministers to visit Syria since the toppling of President Bashar Assad four weeks ago.
+The two top diplomats are the first EU ministers to visit Syria since the toppling of President Bashar Assad in December.

 "My trip today — together with my French counterpart and on behalf of the EU — is a clear signal to the Syrians: A new political beginning between Europe and Syria, between Germany and Syria, is possible," Baerbock said, according to a ministry statement issued before she left for Damascus.